Note

 Important

-For incremental refresh to take effect, it is required to set delta CDF property to delta.enableChangeDataFeed=true for the sources referenced in the materialized lake views definition.
+For incremental refresh to take effect, it is required to set delta change data feed(CDF) property to delta.enableChangeDataFeed=true for all dependent sources referenced in the materialized lake views definition.
+For more information, see, how to enable change data feed property.

 Benefits of optimal refresh